 Our directors and executive officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of our common stock on a periodic basis.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or officer when entering into the plan, without further direction from the director or officer.
 The director or officer may amend or terminate the plan in some circumstances.
 Our directors and executive officers may also buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material, nonpublic information.

 Director Compensation

-The following table sets forth information regarding compensation earned by our non-employee directors during 2016.
+The following table sets forth information regarding compensation earned by our non-employee directors during 2014.
+No option grants were made to any non-employee director in 2014.